 Explore the island’s biggest town Ermoupoli

 Ermoupoli is the administrative capital of the Cyclades.
 Filled with narrow cobbled streets, white-washed houses and everywhere you look gorgeous sparkling blue water (enticing you to jump in).
 I did jump in!
 Whilst Paul climbed up to Ano Syros I went swimming off the pier.
-Afterwards, we had lunch down a narrow colourful lane – a frappe and a gyros for me always.
+Afterwards, we had lunch down a narrow colorful lane – a frappe and a gyros for me always.

 Have a beach day at gorgeous Galissas beach